waltergerych/dirtyml_mqp_2021/README.md

     - write one part, edit one part
     - cite all sources
     - write succinctly (less can be more!)
-    -include appendix with your term contributions
+    - include appendix with your term contributions
+    - Potential to extend MQP report to full conference paper
 -	Weekly update slides and presentation (for both advisor meeting and mentor meeting)
     - Include setup (don’t assume we remember!), what you did, and what you plan to do
     - Always include your conclusions and/or proposed next steps as appropriate